manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 ```
 `SENTENCE` and `PARAGRAPH` operators matches the document when both its arguments are within the same sentence or the same paragraph of text, respectively.
 The arguments can be either keywords, or phrases, or the instances of the same operator.

 The order of the arguments within the sentence or paragraph does not matter.
-These operators only work on indexes built with [index_sp](../../Creating_an_index/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) (sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
+These operators only work on tables built with [index_sp](../../Creating_an_index/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) (sentence and paragraph indexing feature) enabled, and revert to a mere AND otherwise.
 Refer to the [index_sp](../../Creating_an_index/NLP_and_tokenization/Advanced_HTML_tokenization.md#index_sp) directive documentation for the notes on what's considered a sentence and a paragraph.

 ### ZONE limit operator